The following professionals lent their expertise to this article:

 Registered Nurse to Bachelor of Science in Nursing – Aiken University of South Carolina

 With Aiken University’s Registered Nurse to Bachelor of Science in Nursing Program, students can earn a bachelor’s degree in as little as one year.
-This program was designed to help working nurses take their careers to the next level with a four-year degree.
-In this 31-credit program, students learn about holistic patient care from the same faculty who teach on-campus classes.
-Graduates are well-prepared to step up their nursing duties in diverse healthcare and caregiving settings.
-Aiken’s RN-to-BSN is accredited by CCNE.
+This 31-credit program is accredited by CCNE, and students benefit from the same faculty who teach on-campus classes.
 With multiple start dates offered throughout the year, students can jump into getting their BSN whenever it’s the right time for them.

 Duration: 12 months